 If you have been refused a licence or do not agree with the licence conditions imposed you may appeal to the Sheriff.
 They may give directions regarding the licence or its conditions as it sees fit.

 Appeals against the refusal of an application must be made to the Sheriff Principal of North Strathclyde, Paisley Sheriff Court, St James Street, Paisley, PA3 2AW.

 If you do not have a licence or do not comply with any of the conditions, you may be prosecuted, fined up to £5000 and/or imprisoned for up to 3 months, or both.

 We would always advise that in the event of a complaint the first contact is made with the service provider by you - preferably in the form a letter (with proof of delivery).
-If that has not worked, if you are located in the UK, Citizens Advice Consumer Service will give you advice or you can contact us directly.
+If that has not worked, if you are located in Scotland, Advice Direct Scotland will give you advice or you can contact us directly.
 From outside the UK contact the UK European Consumer Centre.

 If you wish to complain about the welfare of the animals, nuisance caused by the operation of the theatre etc. or are one licence holder wishing to complain about another please contact us.